eXeC64/Neon/README.md

-Helium
+Neon
 ======

-Helium is a toy 3D rendering engine that I'm working on.
+Neon is a toy 3D rendering engine that I'm working on.

 Plan: